JakeSteam/blog-personal/_posts/2026-05-29-forza-horizon-6-skillpoint-farming.md

 ### Purchasing masteries

 This is probably the least pleasant part of the whole process.
-You need to buy your target car, then purchase masteries on it, then repeat this until you're out of points.
+You need to buy your target car, then purchase masteries on it, then repeat this until you're out of skill points.

 Assuming you're starting from the pause menu: